nicosensei/es-theme-351noir/README.md

 ### Features

 * Dark and clean interface
-* New high quality wallpapers for all systems
+* 3:2 wallpapers for all systems
 * Custom collections pre-designed / created for various genres (such as Shoot 'em Up, etc)
 * Collections for 'All Games', 'Favorites', 'Last Played' and 'Custom Collections' fully supported
 * Support for screenshots/boxart and/or video.